| |

 screening process.

-Their new home in Wilmington, Ohio
+Their home in Wilmington, Ohio

-brings them back to the central, Ohio area between three major
+brings them back to the central Ohio area between three major

 metropolitan areas: Columbus, Cincinnati and Dayton, Ohio.
 It is